brriann/SudokuGrader/README.md

 General:

 I chose not to write automated tests due to time.
+Instead, I relied on test files for a manual integration test strategy.

 Some validation of the "rules of Sudoku" occur implicitly: